I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ehstorioctl/ni-ehstorioctl-ioctl_ehstor_device_enumerate_pdos.md

 Caution is required here because IOCTL_EHSTOR_DEVICE_ENUMERATE_PDOS is defined with METHOD_BUFFERED, therefore I/O manager will attempt to copy this number of bytes into the output buffer.

-This IOCTL returns a result set containing the enumeration of all active storage Physical Device Objects (PDOs) associated with the given Addressable Command Target (ACT).
-The client may first probe for the required buffer size by issuing this IOCTL in the following manner:

 ### Major Code
 [IRP_MJ_DEVICE_CONTROL](xref:"https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/irp-mj-device-control")